faradayio/journaling-hash/README.md

 `hash.patch(...)` will return a new immutable hash.

-`hash.update(...)` will call `hash.patch` and use the result to replace the internally stored hash, returning a promise.
+`hash.update(...)` will call `hash.patch` and use the result to replace the internally stored hash, returning a promise that will resolve once the change has been written to the journal.